 Back pain is the most common reason for doctor visits and missed days of work.
 The odds of you having debilitating back pain sometime in your life is a staggering 80 percent.
 But consider how dependent your body is on your back muscles and your spine.
 Mid-back pain may not be as common as lower back pain, but it still dramatically affects your life.
 When you can’t walk, work or exercise without pain, you can’t enjoy life.
-If that sharp pain in your middle back never goes away, visit Dr. Branko Skovrlj at NU-Spine in Edison, NJ for a diagnosis.
-Call today for an evaluation.
+If that sharp pain in your middle back never goes away, visit back pain specialist Dr. Branko Skovrlj at NU-Spine in Edison, NJ for a diagnosis.
+Call the team of spine pain doctors today for an evaluation.

 How Does Back Pain Show Up?

 Your spine supports the weight of your body, allows flexible movements and protects your central nervous system.
 Due to its importance and delicate anatomy, your back becomes more prone to injury and damage the older you get.
 When the pain develops around your thoracic spine, it’s known as mid-back pain.

 Middle back pain happens in the area below your neck, but above the bottom of your rib cage.
 It’s not the most common type of back pain, but it still affects your day-to-day activities if it hits you.
 Acute mid-back pain starts suddenly and lasts for up to six weeks.
 Chronic pain, on the other hand, is long-term.
 It develops over a longer period and stays with you day after day.
 Some symptoms of back pain include:

 - Pain that gets worse with bending, lifting, standing or walking

 - Numbness or tingling in your arms, legs, chest or belly